imval/twitch/readme.md

 Follow the instructions in the Docker documentation to run the container at startup.
 [Documentation](https://docs.docker.com/articles/host_integration/)

+## Thanks

+This docker container is based on the original nginx config included in [ansible-lanparty](https://github.com/ti-mo/ansible-lanparty).

 ## License

 The MIT License (MIT)